Frequently Asked Questions

 What core problems does Faros AI solve for engineering organizations?

-Faros AI addresses key challenges such as engineering productivity bottlenecks, software quality management, measuring AI transformation impact, talent management, DevOps maturity, initiative delivery tracking, developer experience insights, and automating R&D cost capitalization.
-The platform provides granular, actionable data to optimize workflows, improve reliability, and align teams with strategic goals.
+Faros AI addresses key challenges such as engineering productivity bottlenecks, software quality management, AI transformation measurement, talent management, DevOps maturity, initiative delivery tracking, developer experience insights, and R&D cost capitalization automation.
+The platform provides actionable data and automation to optimize workflows and improve outcomes.
+Source: manual

 What measurable business impact can customers expect from Faros AI?

-Customers using Faros AI have achieved a 50% reduction in lead time, a 5% increase in efficiency, enhanced reliability and availability, and improved visibility into engineering operations.
-These outcomes accelerate time-to-market, optimize resource allocation, and support high-quality product delivery.
-(Faros AI Customer Stories)
+Customers using Faros AI have achieved a 50% reduction in lead time, a 5% increase in efficiency, enhanced reliability and availability, and improved visibility into engineering operations and bottlenecks.
+These results are validated by customer success stories from organizations like Autodesk, Coursera, and Vimeo.
+Source: Use Cases for Salespeak Training.pptx

-Faros AI tracks DORA metrics (Lead Time, Deployment Frequency, MTTR, CFR), software quality indicators, PR insights, AI adoption and impact metrics, talent management and onboarding metrics, initiative tracking (timelines, cost, risks), developer experience correlations, and automation metrics for R&D cost capitalization.
-These KPIs provide comprehensive visibility and support data-driven decision-making.
+Faros AI tracks DORA metrics (Lead Time, Deployment Frequency, MTTR, CFR), software quality indicators, PR insights, AI adoption and impact metrics, workforce talent management, initiative tracking (timelines, cost, risks), developer sentiment correlations, and automation metrics for R&D cost capitalization.
+Source: manual

 Use Cases & Target Audience